Balasankkar/Splunk-Setting-up-a-SOC-Lab/01-Splunk-Setup.md

-# 🧩 Lab 1 — Splunk Setup
+# 🧩 Lab 1 — Introduction

-In this lab, I began setting up **Splunk Enterprise** as the central SIEM platform for collecting, analyzing, and correlating security logs in real-time.
-This room will cover installing Splunk on Linux/Windows and configuring different log sources from both OS into Splunk.
+In this project, I will be setting up **Splunk Enterprise** as the central SIEM platform for collecting, analyzing, and correlating security logs in real-time.
+This project will cover installing Splunk on Linux/Windows and configuring different log sources from both OS into Splunk.
 Each lab covers the following topics:

 ---